2023 Schools for a Bachelor’s Highly Focused on Sociology & Anthropology Major in Kentucky

 Top 2 Most Focused Bachelor’s Degree Colleges for Sociology & Anthropology in Kentucky

 Out of the 2 schools in the Schools for a Bachelor’s Highly Focused on Sociology & Anthropology Major in Kentucky that were part of this year’s ranking, Centre College landed the #1 spot on the list.
-Centre College is a small private not-for-profit school situated in Danville, Kentucky.
-It awarded 19 bachelors’s sociology and anthropology degrees in 2020-2021.
+Centre College of Kentucky is a small school located in Danville, Kentucky that handed out 17 bachelors’s sociology & anthropology degrees in 2021-2022.

 You’ll join some of the best and brightest minds around if you attend Transylvania University.
 The school came in at #2 for the Schools for a Bachelor’s Highly Focused on Sociology & Anthropology Major in Kentucky.
-Transylvania University is a private not-for-profit institution located in Lexington, Kentucky.
-The school has a small population, and it awarded 2 bachelors’s degrees in 2020-2021.
+Located in Lexington, Kentucky, this small private not-for-profit school awarded 2 degrees to qualified bachelors’s sociology & anthropology students in 2021-2022.

 Full Transylvania University Sociology & Anthropology Report